ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/kimi-ni-todoke/+article.md

 ---
 date: "2020"
 released: "2009-10-07"
-title:en: "Kimi ni Todoke: From Me to You"
+title: "Kimi ni Todoke: From Me to You"
 genres: [slice of life, drama, romance, school, shoujo]
 verdict: pending